 The certified specialist for civil pre-trial practice or civil practice advocacy focuses on non-criminal litigation, such as personal injury and medical malpractice litigation, construction law, insurance claims, and other civil controversies.

-Twice Certified Civil Trial Lawyers
+4-Time Board Certified Civil Trial Lawyers

 Attorney Katherine McArthur is dual-certified in both civil practice and civil advocacy.